alvinzhou66/ToolFinder/index.md

 For any problems when using ToolFinder, please open an issue on our [GitHub](https://github.com/alvinzhou66/ToolFinder/issues) repository.

 ## Project Report
-To watch video report, please watch thisYouTube video(Recommend to watch with 1440P and full screen): https://www.youtube.com/watch?v=rAfuDYiMqe4
+To watch video report, please watch thisYouTube video(Recommend to watch with 1440P and full screen): [Video Report](https://www.youtube.com/watch?v=rAfuDYiMqe4)

-To read the text report, please download this google document: https://drive.google.com/file/d/18ly1LHfnbX0ePWWCJZWK9LuCDzyuICSJ/view?usp=sharing
+To read the text report, please download this google document: [Paper Report](https://drive.google.com/file/d/18ly1LHfnbX0ePWWCJZWK9LuCDzyuICSJ/view?usp=sharing)

 ## Features
 For any given URL link, we can extract the following information: